nhayward/book-light-editorial/pages/04.testimonials/_testimonials/boxes.md

         content: "><span class=\"first-character\">C</span>arly has completed two developmental edits for me within the past two years on two separate manuscripts.
 Both times I was impressed with not only the turn-around time, but how thorough her feedback was.
 She helped me see my projects from a reader's perspective but also offered advice on the marketability of it.
 Her enthusiasm for my work was met with a perfect balance of constructive criticism.
 While I had no doubt she's in my corner, she also wasn't afraid to challenge.
 Because of this, I'm able to put out the best work possible.
 Always a professional, she's also someone I can't wait to share a cuppa with someday.\n\n-Lissa Carlino, Author of <i>Woman Enough</i>\n"
     -
         package: false
+        content: "><span class=\"first-character\">I</span> had lost the bird’s eye view of my story after a while and Carly really helped me become excited about my story again.
+I learned parts that weren’t working and how to simplify an adult fantasy.
+She asked me some great questions and made comments that made my story so much stronger!\n\n-Darby Cox, Writer"
+    -
+        package: false
         content: "><span class=\"first-character\">C</span>arly has such a talent for cutting to the heart of what you and your manuscript needs, especially if you're a neurodivergent overthinker like me and need to learn some confidence in your convictions!
 Carly was so flexible to make sure the way we worked together worked for me, her world-building brainstorms were integral to making a version of my book that I really feel so proud of, and, really, it was the heart of the book all along.
 She gives the perfect mix of blunt feedback with kindness and I feel so lucky to have been able to work with her.\n\n-Chloe Johnson, Fantasy author"
     -
         package: false